cc-archive/vocabulary-legacy/INSTRUCTIONS.md

 $ npm run test:unit
 ```

+If translations are to be changed, update the `.json` files under individual
+components for component-level translations or the `.json` files in `locales/`
+for global-level translations.

+New locales must be manually added to the `Locale` component.

 **Step 4:**
 Push the commits to your branch on the fork and submit a PR.
 Fill all relevant
 fields in the PR template.